Medical Malpractice FAQs

 Informed Consent

-The Doctor/Patient Relationship
+The Physician/Healthcare Provider-Patient Relationship

-The answer to this depends both on the patient’s condition and the hospital by-law requirements.
-If the patient’s immediate problem has been resolved, unless the by-laws require you to provide a follow-up visit, you are not obligated to see that patient in your office.
-However, if the patient is in need of further care and the problem can be resolved in one or two office visits, you should probably see the patient and then discharge him/her from care by letter.
-If the patient continues to have an urgent or serious medical problem which requires continued care, you must be sure he/she has alternative and uninterrupted treatment prior to discharging him/her.
-If you are unable to do so, then you must complete the course of treatment for that medical problem, before discharging the patient from care.
+The answer to this depends on the patient’s condition, the availability of other care in your area, and the hospital’s bylaw requirements, if any.
+If the patient’s immediate problem has been resolved, unless the bylaws require you to provide a follow-up visit, you are not obligated to see that patient in your office.
+However, if the patient needs further care and the problem can be resolved in one or two office visits, you should probably see the patient and then discharge the patient from care by letter.
+If the patient continues to have an urgent or serious medical problem that requires continued care, you should complete that course of treatment before discharge.

 Documentation in the Medical Record